alexiapolos/learning_py/README.md

 # learning_py
-repository for leanrning python language skills and libraries
+repository for learning more about python language skills and libraries